 Oh, that's funny.

-You know, Sean, I am so aggravated with this Rosenstein and and you know, some of those Republicans that aren't siding with, you know, President Trump and the people, they don't want to do anything to him.
+You know, Sean, I am so aggravated with this Rosenstein and, you know, some of those Republicans that aren't siding with, you know, President Trump and the people.

-I think sessions is also part of the deep state.
+I think Sessions is also part of the deep state.

 Those two, they have to go.